kshard/optimum/README.md

 ---

-The library is provides Golang client and command line utility for managing data collection.
+The library is provides Golang client and command line utility for managing cloud data structures.

 ## Getting Started